jeffreykanemitsu/WhatTheShell/README.md

 Write a simple UNIX command interpreter.

 ### Objectives ###
-* Understand the followingd concepts:
+* Understand the following concepts:
 	* How does a shell work
 	* What is a pid and a ppid
 	* How to manipulate the environment of the current process